-Fayette County Public Schools will launch the new Girls STEM School in 2020-21 -- confident that supporting girls in science, technology, engineering, and math in their formative years will build their confidence to more eagerly embrace these career pathways.
+Fayette County Public Schools will launch the Rise STEM Academy for Girls in 2020-21 -- confident that supporting girls in science, technology, engineering, and math in their formative years will build their confidence to more eagerly embrace these career pathways.
 The magnet school, which will first be housed in the former Linlee Elementary at 2420 Spurr Rd., will initially welcome 150 students in grades K-2 and then add a level every year through eighth grade.
 The program will cultivate an environment where girls are encouraged to indulge their STEM interests through fun, accessible, and interactive project-based learning.
 Districtwide bus transportation will be available, and after-school programs are in development.

 For questions, please email the New & Innovative Programs Office.

 Web tip: The URL shortcut to this page is fcps.net/girlsstem or fcps.net/rise